nextcord/nextcord/docs/api.rst

 .. function:: on_application_command(interaction)

-    Called when an application command is executed
+    Called when an application command is executed.

     .. versionadded:: 2.4